 - Two trained interviewers use the Topgrading Interview Guide (auto-populated with the career history form responses).
 As you review the candidate’s career as an individual performer, keep your antennae attuned to the managerial competencies.
 Probe examples when the person was (or was not) a good team player and look for evidence that the person likes to (or not) train people and give credit to others.

 - Candidates arrange reference calls with former bosses and others (and of course conduct those reference calls).

 If you’re new to Topgrading, you might be surprised that internal candidates are put through all the same steps as if hiring someone externally … except most “reference calls” are with people in the company (bosses, peers) and maybe there are a few external references (customers, a former sales manager).

 To summarize, Topgrading can prevent costly mis-promotions when it becomes clear that a candidate is deemed to fall short on new competencies for the higher-level job.

-Topgrading: 3rd Edition (in first week of release it became #1 Barnes & Noble best seller). ((The 3rd Edition of Topgrading was 100% written from scratch, with all sorts of practical innovations, and more than 350 bits of wisdom and advice from – Topgrading executives.
+Topgrading: 3rd Edition (in the first week of release it became #1 Barnes & Noble best-seller). ((The 3rd Edition of Topgrading was 100% written from scratch, with all sorts of practical innovations, and more than 350 bits of wisdom and advice from – Topgrading executives.
 An unprecedented 40 case studies of large and small companies provide insights into how they averaged more than tripling their success hiring high performers.
 Along with the book you receive a recorded webinar summarizing the most innovative and practical Topgrading methods and you can download a Manual showing how to implement them.